AnXh3L0/infuse/content/learning-path/1/module-8.en.md

 - Do the notes accurately describe the type of attack?
 - Does the report contain and present information in a way which could be useful for others in the civil society space, for example by including indicators of compromise (IoC)?
 - Does the report summarize its findings in a responsible way, for example by defanging URLs and redacting sensitive data about targeted persons?

+## Learning Resources

+{{% resource title="Maltego" languages="English" cost="There is a community version free for non-commercial use, Pro versions cost 999 USD a year" description="Maltego can be used for visual representation of findings and make it easier to identify connections between different indicators." url="https://www.maltego.com/" %}}

+{{% resource title="Guccifer Rising?
+Months-Long Phishing Campaign on ProtonMail Targets Dozens of Russia-Focused Journalists and NGOs" languages="English" cost="Free" description="This is a very thorough report on a major phishing campaign.
+Don’t feel the need to make yours this complete, but feel free to take inspiration from it." url="https://www.bellingcat.com/news/uk-and-europe/2019/08/10/guccifer-rising-months-long-phishing-campaign-on-protonmail-targets-dozens-of-russia-focused-journalists-and-ngos/" %}}

+{{% resource title="Iran: State-Backed Hacking of Activists, Journalists, Politicians" languages="English" cost="Free" description="Another great write-up and a summary of an investigation.
+Once again, yours will likely be less thorough but this one is a great example." url="https://www.hrw.org/news/2022/12/05/iran-state-backed-hacking-activists-journalists-politicians" %}}